eriliawu/tacobell/README.md

 [calorie-predicting.R](https://github.com/eriliawu/tacobell/blob/master/calorie-predicting.R) and
 [bag-of-words.R](https://github.com/eriliawu/tacobell/blob/master/bag-of-words.R)
 These two scripts are experimental scripts where I tried to improve data cleaning for Taco Bell menu items, and predict item calories based on the text.
-They are very useful.
+They are not very useful.
 Users should feel free to disregard entirely.

 ## Statistical analysis